 - Pineapple: Be sure to use pineapple tidbits in 100% pineapple juice.
-The tidbits are the perfect bite size for this salad and you need the juice to plump up the raisins and for the dressing.
-This recipe only calls for 8 ounces of pineapple tidbits.
-If you can only find a 16 ounce can of pineapple tidbits, use the extra to make Pineapple Rice or Pina Coladas.
+The tidbits are the perfect bite-size for this salad and you need the juice to plump up the raisins and for the dressing.

 - Rice Wine Vinegar: The mild vinegar helps to balance out the sweetness of this salad.
 If you don't have rice wine vinegar, mirin or white wine vinegar would work in its place.

 How to Make Carrot Raisin Salad

 - Place raisins in small bowl and cover with hot water.
 Set aside to soak for 5 to 10 minutes.

 - While carrots are soaking, peel and shred carrots.

 - Drain pineapple tidbits, reserving 2 tablespoons of the juice.

-- In a large mixing bowl, whisk together the honey, rice wine vinegar, reserved pineapple juice and pinch of salt together.
+- In a large mixing bowl, whisk together the honey, rice wine vinegar, reserved pineapple juice, and a pinch of salt together.

 - Drain the raisins.